OData support for extended reporting

 Connect to ALM Octane's OData support from the application's interface.

-Any tool that supports OData version 2.0 or version 4.0 is likely to work well with ALM Octane.
+Any tool that supports OData version 4.0 is likely to work well with ALM Octane.

 ALM Octane OData support has been tested with Power BI and Excel.